WebexCC-SA/LAB-2353/docs/Labguide/PreRequisites.md

 >
 > 100_Team2

-3. Agents will use browsers for voice calls using WebRTC (Web Real-time Communication) endpoints.
-Additionally, Webex Calling extensions have been assigned to users (both agents and supervisors) to facilitate alternate device experiences.
-Webex Contact Center agents and supervisors can opt for any mix of these devices, encompassing PSTN endpoints and mobile phones.
+1. Agents will use browsers for voice calls using WebRTC (Web Real-time Communication) endpoints.
+Additionally, Webex Calling extensions have been assigned to users (supervisors) to facilitate alternate device experiences.

-4. A preset inbound Voice flow is available for test calls.
+2. A preset inbound Voice flow is available for test calls.

 ## Lab Configuration